hamcastle1/hamcastle1.github.io/_posts/2016-3-29-today_i_read.md

 layout: post
 ---

 Today I read "The preferred retinal locus in macular disease: Towards a consensus definition" by Crossland, Engel and Legge.
 It was published in _Retina_ in 2011.
-Again, paywalled, but a reference link is available here [here](http://journals.lww.com/retinajournal/Abstract/2011/11000/THE_PREFERRED_RETINAL_LOCUS_IN_MACULAR_DISEASE_.21.aspx).
+Again, paywalled, but a reference link is available [here](http://journals.lww.com/retinajournal/Abstract/2011/11000/THE_PREFERRED_RETINAL_LOCUS_IN_MACULAR_DISEASE_.21.aspx).

 <!--more-->